 2. A safer, cleaner environment

 Having large amounts of physical money on-site puts both customers and staff at risk.
 Cash has also been handled by thousands of people and having it in such close proximity to food is an often overlooked health risk.

 3. Integration into guest-facing self-service technology

-Compared to cash, digital payments offer easier integration into guest-facing self-service technology such as kiosks, mobile apps, web and table tablets.
+Compared to cash, digital payments offer easier integration into customer self-service technology such as kiosks, mobile apps, web and pay at table tablets.
 Although sometimes costly to implement, these technologies tend to have an ROI of twelve months or less and are proven to increase average ticket value by 20% through the pushing of higher value and combination items to the customer ie. ‘Add cheese?’ (cross sell), or ‘Go large?’ (upsell).

 Panera Bread has found great success with its guest-facing self-service strategy.
 Customers who order and pay for food and drink via the chain’s kiosk, mobile and web apps are visiting the store 45% more after just twelve months.
 And for those that only like to pay at the kiosk, it’s a 12% increase over the same period.
 70% of Panera’s payments are now made digitally, with 75% coming from Apple Pay.

 Cash is anonymous and untraceable, providing no opportunities to personalise the customer journey.
 Digital payment lends itself to self-service technology that can offer bespoke customer experiences informed by past buying behaviour, brought to life with intuitive UI/UX designs that make ordering and paying for food quick, simple and enjoyable.
 Without the hassle of waiting in line.
 Customers can earn loyalty points and redeem vouchers without having to remember a card, and have the flexibility of spending their points across a variety of touchpoints both on and off premise.